-An individual whose functions are solely clerical or ministerial would not be an agent under Section 102(2)(A).
+An individual whose functions are solely clerical or ministerial would not be an agent under Section 102(2).

-Section 102(2)(B) provides with respect to individuals acting for an issuer, a parent of the issuer, or subsidiary of the issuer, that such individual will not be an "agent" when such an individual acts for an issuer with respect to an offering or sale of the issuer's securities, a parent, or subsidiary when (1) the individual performs or is intended to perform substantial duties other than in connection with transactions in the issuer's own securities and (2) the individual does not receive compensation in connection with the purchase of these securities by payment of commissions in other similar remuneration.
+Section 102(2)(B) provides with respect to individuals acting for an issuer, a parent of the issuer, or subsidiary of the issuer, including a partner, officer, or director, that such individual will not be an "agent" when such an individual acts for an issuer with respect to an offering or sale of the issuer's securities, a parent, or subsidiary when (1) such an individual primarily performs duties other than in connection with transactions in the issuer's own securities and (2) the individual does not receive compensation based, in whole or in part, upon sales of the issuer's own securities.
 Similar provisions exist in some states today.
 See, e.g., Colorado Section 201(14); Illinois Securities Act Section 2.9.

-An individual acting for an issuer subject to Section 102(2)(B) will not be exempted from relevant fraud and liability provisions in Article 5.
+An individual acting for an issuer subject to Section 102(2)(B) will not be exempted from relevant fraud and liability provisions in Part 5.

-6. Section 102(3): Bank: Prior Provision: Subsection 3(a)(6) of the Securities Exchange Act of 1934.
+6. Section 102(3): Bank: This Subsection is substantively identical to Subsection 3(a)(6) of the Securities Exchange Act of 1934.
 A United States branch of a foreign bank that otherwise satisfies this definition would be a bank.

 7. Section 102(4): Broker-Dealer: Prior Provisions: 1956 Act Section 401(c); RUSA Section 101(2).
 This definition generally follows the definition of broker-dealer in the 1956 Act and RUSA.

 The use of the compound term is meant to include either a broker or a dealer.
 The recognized distinction is that a broker acts for the benefit of another while a dealer acts for itself (e.g., in buying for or selling from its own inventory).